doctrine-extensions/DoctrineExtensions/README.markdown

 Currently these extensions support **Yaml** and **Annotation** mapping.
 Additional mapping drivers can be easy implemented using Mapping extension to handle the additional metadata mapping.

+### ODM MongoDB support

+There is a plan to port all extensions for different object manager support and now half of extensions can be used with ODM also.

+- Translatable
+- Sluggable

+Are allready ported to support ODM MongoDB

 All these extensions can be nested together.
 And most allready use only annotations without interface requirement to not to aggregate the entity itself and has implemented proper caching for metadata.